rocket-pool/old.docs.rocketpool.net/src/guides/node/local/prepare-pc.md

 # :cd: Preparing a PC, Mini-PC, or NUC

-Before installing Rocket Pool, there are a few checks you should to do make sure your system is compatible and will work correctly.
+Before installing Rocket Pool, there are a few checks you should do to make sure your system is compatible and will work correctly.

 ## System Requirements

-Below is a brief description of the software and hardware requirements that a Rocket Pool node require.
+Below is a brief description of the software and hardware requirements that a Rocket Pool node requires.
 This guide assumes that you already have your machine physically built, and the operating system installed.

 ### Supported Operating Systems

-Rocket Pool's Smartnode client currently supports **Linux** and **MacOS** systems.
+Rocket Pool's Smartnode client currently supports **Linux** and **macOS** systems.

 At this time, **Windows** can be used to remotely manage a remote Linux or Mac machine, but the Smartnode itself cannot currently run on a Windows system.
 However, Rocket Pool *can* be run on a Linux [virtual machine](https://en.wikipedia.org/wiki/System_virtual_machine) hosted by a Windows machine.
 This setup is not recommended over simply installing Linux as the host operating system, but it does work if necessary.